People Get Chronic UTI's For Different Reasons ...What is Chronic UTI?

-For Middle-Aged Men It’s Often A Prostate Problem
+What is Chronic UTI?
+For Middle-Aged Men, It’s Often A Prostate Problem.

 Other factors that may be linked to an increased risk of urinary tract infection in men include: kidney stones, wearing catheters and diabetes.

-For Seniors It’s Because They Have No Symptoms
+What is Chronic UTI?
+For Seniors, It’s Because They Have No Symptoms.

 Urinary tract infections (UTIs) aren’t just a nuisance in the senior population—they can cause serious health problems.
 Older individuals are more susceptible to UTI’s due to a weakened immune system.
 Many of them may not exhibit any of the typical signs of a UTI such as the burning sensation, or the pressure and pain in their lower abdomen.
 This is known as “asymptomatic bacteriuria” or ASB.
 Almost half of men and women over age 80 living in an assisted living environment will have this condition.
 The reason that they do not have symptoms is either because their immune systems are unable to fight the infection, or because they may not be able to communicate their discomfort.
 Without these symptomatic “alarm bells”, an undiagnosed and untreated UTI can quickly lead to complications, such as kidney damage and blood poisoning.